amias-channer/obs-scripts/chat.md

 https://api.streamelements.com/kappa/v2/channels/kolanutwaffles
 from the results of that you need the bit inside id=' ' it will be numbers and letters from a to f , hex.

-I also use ${queryescape} to url encode the parameters a and b which are the first and second argulments in the chat.
+I also use ${queryescape} to url encode the parameters, its an annoying complication but it keeps it sane.
-However if you specify a parameter it must exist or the call will not be made.
+If you specify a parameter a corresponding argument must be provided or the call will not be made.
 A way round this is to to make if if3 if4 and if5 so each form can work for different need.

 #### examples ####